-Oil limps higher after rout, investors remain glum
+Oil creeps back above $60, but growth doubts curb gains

 This compares with an increase of just 4.5 percent in holdings of options that give the owner the right to buy oil futures above the current price by a certain date.

-Graphic: Build-up in bearish 2019 Brent crude options - tmsnrt.rs/2RgxUQw
+Build-up in bearish 2019 Brent crude options : tmsnrt.rs/2RgxUQw

-Graphic: Global crude oil supply & demand balance - tmsnrt.rs/2PKtzIy
+Global crude oil supply & demand balance: tmsnrt.rs/2PKtzIy

-Additional reporting by Henning Gloystein in SINGAPORE; Editing by Emelia Sithole-Matarise
+Additional reporting by Henning Gloystein in SINGAPORE; Editing by Emelia Sithole-Matarise and Alexander Smith